eurojojo/homewizard-dynamic-battery/docs/price-curve-percentile-approach.md

 # ENTSO-e Price Curve Percentile Approach
 ### Using Percentiles and the Five-Number Summary for Dynamic Thresholds in Home Assistant

-This document explains how to derive **dynamic low/high price thresholds** from a daily electricity price curve using **percentiles** based on the basics of the so-called **five-number summary**, and how these thresholds can be used in Home Assistant to control the HomeWizard Plug-In Battery.
+This document explains how to derive **dynamic low/high price thresholds** from a daily electricity price curve using **percentiles** and the idea of the **five-number summary**, and how those thresholds can be used in Home Assistant to control the HomeWizard Plug-In Battery.

-Although ENTSO-e data is used as an example, this method works with *any* hourly price integration that exposes a list of prices (e.g. Nordpool, Tibber, EasyEnergy, Dynamic Energy Contract add-ons).
+Although ENTSO-e data is used as an example, this method works with *any* hourly price integration that exposes a list of prices (for example Nordpool, Tibber, EasyEnergy, Dynamic Energy Contract add-ons).

 ---

 ## 📈 Five-Number Summary

-A simplified Home Assistant automation could use *fixed margins* around the lowest and highest electricity price of the day, such as:
+A simple Home Assistant automation can work with *fixed margins* around the daily minimum and maximum electricity price, such as:

 - `low_margin = lowest + 0.03`
 - `high_margin = highest - (spread / 2.5)`

-While workable, fixed margins **don’t adapt** to the actual shape of the price curve.
+This is workable, but it does **not adapt** to the actual *shape* of the price curve.

+On some days almost all prices are clustered in a narrow band; on other days there are very deep valleys and sharp peaks.

-For a distribution such as 24 hourly electricity prices, the **five-number summary** consists of:
+For any distribution (including a list of 24 hourly prices), the classic **five-number summary** consists of:

 - Minimum
 - **Q1** — 25th percentile